A Tight Bound of Hard Thresholding: Proofs for Section

 \subsection{Proof of Theorem~\ref{thm:cosamp}}

-\begin{proof} We follow the proof technique of~\cite[pp. 164, Theorem 6.27]{foucart2013mathematical} which gives the best known RIP condition for the CoSaMP algorithm to date.
+We follow the proof technique of Theorem 6.27 in~\cite{foucart2013mathematical} which gives the best known RIP condition for the CoSaMP algorithm to date.
 Since most of the reasoning is similar, we only point out the difference of our proof and theirs, i.e., where Theorem~\ref{thm:key} applies.
-In case of confusion by notation, we follow the symbols used in~\cite{foucart2013mathematical} for the time being.
+In case of confusion by notation, we follow the symbols used in~\cite{foucart2013mathematical}.
 The reader may refer to that book for a complete proof.

-The first difference is in Eq.~(6.49).
+The first difference is in Eq.~(6.49) of~\cite{foucart2013mathematical}.
 Note that to derive this inequality, Foucart and Rauhut invoked the conventional bound~\eqref{eq:old}, which gives

 while utilizing Theorem~\ref{thm:key} gives

 Combining this new inequality with Eq.~(6.50) and Eq.~(6.51) therein, we obtain